willtack/SYSU2WMHS/README.md

 # SYSU2WMHS
-# Debarun De, Will Tacket
+**Authors/maintainers**: Debarun De, Will Tackett

-# Segmentation of White Matter Hyperintensity Lesions using the sysu_media_2 method from wmhchallenge
+Segmentation of White Matter Hyperintensity Lesions using the sysu_media_2 method from wmhchallenge